Keshav Puram: Transport

+This area is also served by Metro Green Line (Ashok Park Main Metro Starion) and Pink Line (Shakurpur Metro Station) which are nearby.

 Underpass linking the Ring Road & Keshav Puram is now functional.
 It is connected to the Ring Road also through the Wazirpur Depot (known as Netaji Subhash Place).
 Sarai Rohilla and Shakurbasti are the two nearestest railway station to Keshav Puram.